Illicit tobacco prosecution success

 Suzanne Cass, Chief Executive Officer of ASH Wales, said: "We applaud the efforts of all those involved in this successful prosecution and hope this sends a message to others that this activity will not be tolerated.

-"Illegal tobacco currently makes up 15 per cent of all tobacco sales in Wales - the highest level in the UK - and continues to undermine efforts to tackle smoking prevalence.
+"Illegal tobacco currently makes up 15 per cent of all tobacco sales in Wales - the highest level in the UK - and continues to undermine efforts to tackle smoking.
 Criminals sell illegal tobacco at pocket money prices to those who would not otherwise be able to afford it, disregarding all tobacco control measures.

 "It is a crime that threatens lives across Wales and resources must be directed towards helping to stamp it out.